 Waynesville, NC 28785

 A wonderful experience walking through the manicured fields and selecting your own tree!
 They specalize in high quality Fraser Fir trees.
 They cut it, bale it and tie it to your vehicle.
 Located in the heart of the Great Smoky Mountains near Maggie Valley & Waynesville.
 Easy paved access, lots of parking, restrooms, handicap facilities.
 Free refreshments (including cider and hot chocolate!) in heated tent.
 They have four to 20 foot trees, plus wreaths, roping and tree stands.
+Stay the night in one of their rental cabins on the farm.

 Directions from Asheville (30-40 minute drive): Follow I-40 west to exit 20.
 Go 3 1/2 miles on Hwy.
 276 South, Turn right onto Hemphill Road past Wingray Campground, Cross bridge & immediately turn left onto Boyd Farm Road